dymensionxyz/rollapp-blueprints/README.md

 A deterministic random number generator suitable for various applications requiring unpredictability.

 - **[Read the README](./random-number-generator/README.md)** for installation and usage instructions.

+## Oracle Contracts

+The `oracle-contracts` directory contains the core smart contracts used across all RollApp examples for oracle functionality:

+- Base oracle implementations
+- Interface definitions
+- Common utilities and helper contracts
+- Shared oracle types and structures

+These contracts serve as the foundation for oracle integration in the example RollApps.
+Each RollApp implements and extends these base contracts according to its specific requirements.

+- **[Read the README](./oracle-contracts/README.md)** for detailed documentation on the oracle contracts.

 ## Installation